vree-sdk/documentation/docs/vree-settings.md

 **VRee Calibration Finished Event**
 This event is raised when a player has finished the calibration procedure

-# Player Fields
+## Player Fields

 ![Alt](./images/settings/player-fields.png "Player Fields.")

-This list of GameObjects is refered in the UI, and functions as the center of a users world.
+This list of GameObjects is referred in the UI, and functions as the center of a users world.
 When this GameObject is moved, the users connected to this field will move with it.